 Ultimate Travel Money Guide

 We’ve compiled a whole load of comprehensive blogs focusing on travel money.
 What are the best travel debit and credit cards?
 How do I avoid money changer scams?
 What are these international bank fees I keep getting on my card whilst travelling?
-Our in house (or hostel as we are travelling) money guy James is here to offer tips and guidance on managing your money whilst travelling.
+We are here to offer tips and guidance on managing your money whilst travelling.
 This blog is all about those weird international bank fees.

 Fees, Fees, Fees